 Chris Boyd (Chair), Sheilah Rogers (Vice-Chair), Sandra Berman (Secretary and Alternate member), Katrina Frey (Treasurer), Alex de Grassi, Melinda Hunter, Debra Ramirez, Cassie Taaning

 If you are interested in becoming a member of the RV MAC, please follow the link below to fill out an application.
 MAC members are appointed by the Board of Supervisors.
 The RV MAC shall have 7 members and 2 alternates.
 All members shall serve 4 year terms.

-- Christine Boyd (aka "Wick"), currently the Chair, graduated form UC Irvine and worked for 32 years in local government.
-Upon retirement, she was a Deputy Fire Marshal/Battalion Chief for a large Southern California fire authority.
+Christine Boyd (aka "Wick"), currently the Chair, graduated from UC Irvine and worked for 32 years in local government, including 3 years as Manager of the Orange County Emergency Management Division.
+Upon retirement, she was a Deputy Fire Marshal/Battalion Chief for a large Southern California fire department.
 She holds a certificate in Haz Mat Management.
-Also a part-time instructor in ballet at Mendocino College, Chris and her husband, Tom, have lived in Redwood Valley for almost 10 years.
+Also a part-time instructor in ballet at Mendocino College, Chris and her husband, Tom, have lived in Redwood Valley for over 10 years.
 They are dedicated to helping maintain our community's rural character.

 Sheilah Rogers, Vice Chair, moved to Redwood Valley in 1972 and is still grateful to have found the place that she and her husband Steve call home.
 Sheilah is a recognized pioneer and champion of micro-business development in the U.S. As the founding CEO of Mendocino County’s West Company, she worked with colleagues in California and across the country to recognize locally owned small businesses as the major economic engine of rural economies.
 She is currently a member of the Mendocino County Food Policy Council.